google/WebFundamentals/src/content/en/updates/2017/09/sensors-for-the-web.md

 velocity in rad/s around the device’s local X, Y and Z axis.
 Most of the consumer devices have mechanical ([MEMS](https://en.wikipedia.org/wiki/Microelectromechanical_systems)) gyroscopes, which are inertial sensors that measure rotation rate based on [inertial Coriolis force](https://en.wikipedia.org/wiki/Coriolis_force).
-A MEMS gyroscopes are prone to drift that is caused by sensor’s gravitational sensitivity which deforms sensor’s internal mechanical system.
-Gyroscopes oscillate at relative high frequencies e.g., 10’s of kHz, therefore, might consume more power compared to other sensors.
+A MEMS gyroscopes are prone to drift that is caused by sensor’s gravitational sensitivity which deforms the sensor’s internal mechanical system.
+Gyroscopes oscillate at relative high frequencies, e.g., 10’s of kHz, and therefore, might consume more power compared to other sensors.

 <div class="clearfix"></div>

-### Orientation sensors {: orientation-sensors }
+### Orientation sensors {: #orientation-sensors }

 <div class="attempt-right">
   <figure>